When Mindful Eating Isn’t Enough

 If you’re a good candidate:

-4. Schedule the initial phone consultation with Caitlin to go over your results and create a phase 1 eating plan that is 100% customized to you.
+- Schedule the initial phone consultation with Caitlin to go over your results and create a phase 1 eating plan that is 100% customized to you.
+This will all be explained in a message sent to you.

-Insurance: Upon request, you will receive an invoice with billing information for you to submit to your insurance provider for possible reimbursement.
-Reimbursement amounts depend on your insurance company.
+Upon request, we can send you a “superbill” for you to submit to your insurance provider for possible reimbursement.
+Reimbursement depends on your insurance company and your plan.
+We are not part of any insurance network.

-Once you pay for MRT testing and the LEAP package, you’ll receive:
+Once you pay for MRT food sensitivity testing and the LEAP package, you’ll receive:

 If food sensitivities are causing your illness and you don’t properly address them, you could easily end up suffering for many years, spending thousands of dollars for treatments that will never work the way you want.